 First up we have my review of Makeup Revolution London’s Conceal & Define Full Coverage Conceal and Contour.
 Yes!
 This stuff really is as good as the hype says it is: a high coverage, great quality concealer in a choice of 18 different shades.
 If you can find a shade that fits your skin tone, you’ll get a long lasting concealer that covers red marks, small scars and other blemishes with medium to full coverage and performs as well as a pricey high end product.
 You can use it on dark circles under the eye too, but like all concealers of this type there will be some drifting into fine lines, although my personal preference is to use a light reflective product here rather than an opaque one.

-I found a great colour match for my medium-fair skin in shade C1, which is their lightest shade with a neutral undertone.
+I found a great colour match for my medium-fair skin in shade C2, which is their second-lightest shade with a slightly warm undertone.
 If you’re extra fair with cool undertones you might not be so lucky, but most fair-to-light and darker shades are catered for.
 It blends nicely, sets quickly to give an opaque finish and it lasts well, especially if you set it with a tiny amount of finishing powder.
 You get 3.4ml in a clear tube with a doe foot wand, and it’s an absolute bargain at only £4.00 a pop.

 You can buy a limited range of shades in store at Superdrug, or find the full range at Superdrug online, or at the manufacturer, Tam Beauty.
 Some of the colours have been going in and out of stock due to popularity, but be patient because they’ll be restocking soon enough.